Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit use cases: reading a cluster of related pages, diffing a page family, or syncing to local storage.
-It also gives a clear exclusion: for a single page or HTML output, use get-page.
+The description explicitly gives use cases: 'reading a cluster of related pages, diffing a page family, or syncing pages to local storage.'
+It also tells when not to use it: 'For a single page or HTML output, use get-page.'
+This provides clear guidance and an alternative.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.